All Episodes

 And you know why?

-Because the the wealth of Google employees, and by the way, it's not just Google.
+And by the way, it's not just Google.

-I mean, uh Apple does this.
+I mean, Apple does this.

-Uh I understand Facebook buses their key employees back and forth.
+I understand Facebook buses their key employees back and forth.

-The story here focuses on the Google employees and the fact that lots of people in San Francisco mad at them because they make so much Money.
+This story here focuses on the Google employees and the fact that lots of people in San Francisco mad at them because they make so much money, which in turn is making housing prices unaffordable for many people.

 And it is altering the city in ways that people don't like.